-- 12. During the period it was not mandatory for ADF legal officers to hold a practising certificate although a recent change in Defence Legal policy has now mandated practising certificates for full time legal officers.
-Any legal officer who is posted to assist me in accordance with section 188GQ of the DFDA is required to obtain a practising certificate as soon as possible.
-During the reporting period, all legal officers at ODMP either already held, or obtained soon after their posting, a practising certificate.
-Prosecutors of this office completed the legal ethics training provided to all Defence legal officers and will continue to do so. - 13.
+- 16. During the reporting period and in accordance with section 188GQ of the DFDA, all legal officers at ODMP either held or obtained an ACT Practising Certificate, and completed the mandatory legal ethics training provided to all Defence legal officers. - 17.
 Since 2007, ODMP prosecutors have been admitted as members of the Australian Association of Crown Prosecutors (AACP).
-The AACP is comprised of Crown or State prosecutors from every Australian jurisdiction and some jurisdictions in the Pacific region.
-One of the prosecutors at ODMP is also an office holder in the organisation. - 14.
+The AACP is comprised of Crown or State prosecutors from every Australian jurisdiction and some jurisdictions in the Pacific region. - 18.
 The Office is an organisational member of the International Association of Prosecutors.